$0.00

 This is a high-quality print of a hand-drawn map on premium Archival Matte Paper - a thick, neutral white paper (230g, like card stock) with a smooth surface.

-My frames are made from high-quality, solid wood with a walnut veneer.
+My frames are solid wood with an open-grain walnut veneer.
 By using veneers, I can provide high-quality, authentic wood frames while keeping costs down.

 Each frame is 1 1/4" x 3/4":